 Alpe du Zwift, Watopia course.

 Interestingly, the Watopia segment is the shortest route including Alpe du Zwift, a mammoth climb inspired by the stunning Alp d’Huez.
 If you choose this course for a smooth freeride, you’ll start on the picturesque pier, right near the seaplane and just before Epic KOM’s start.
 Shortly after you take off, you’ll meet and greet the first little climb right across the bridge and straight to the jungle’s bottom, prior to hanging a right and starting the Alpe du Zwift ascent.
 This jungle section gives you a good 10 minute warmup at easy wattage.
 That section is NOT the time to push it — you will need the leg strength later, so don’t worry about your power output yet.
 You will get your chance.

-Road to Sky is 19.5 km (12.1 miles) long, with an elevation gain of 1135 meters (3726′) and leading-in 7.7 km (4.8 miles) and 79 meters (260’) from Start Pier.
+Road to the Sky is 19.5 km (12.1 miles) long, with an elevation gain of 1135 meters (3726′) and leading-in 7.7 km (4.8 miles) and 79 meters (260’) from Start Pier.
 The climb is constant incline, so be ready to crank for around and hour, depending on your power level.
 Just like the rest of the Alpe routes, Watopia course is only available for Zwifters level 10 (last we checked, but that can change) and up.
-You can, however, access it through an official group ride before reaching level 12.
+You can, however, access it through an official group ride before reaching higher levels.

 These superb rides are perfect for testing your abilities, having fun, admiring some fabulous views and engaging with fellow riders.
 If you want to improve your performance, you can consider staying mostly seated, get a rocket plate for extra comfort, flattening your feet, and staying relaxed.
 This way, you’ll get faster, stronger and enjoy these virtual segments even more.